Does your state make the grade?

 Medications:Most medications are covered

-Counseling: Limited counseling is covered
+Counseling: Some types of counseling are covered

 Barriers to Coverage:Minimal barriers exist to access care